bohlinger/ARCMFC/README.md

 ./download.py -sat s3a -sd 2020103000 -ed 2020111000
 ```
 As input the start date (sd) and the end date (ed) are required.
 If those are None, the last 24 hours are download.
 The data is automatically organized in {path}/{year}/{month}.

+### 2. Collocation of obs with model
+1. satellite data
+2. In-situ data